 At WSC 2006, the conference decided that the World Board could approve and publish a number of informational pieces.
 This included revisions to Chapters 10-13 of the PR Handbook and the Area Planning Tool, as well as development and approval of service-related informational pamphlets and tools.
 At WSC 2008, Chapters 5-9 of the PR Handbook were also made adaptable by the World Board.
+At WSC 2018, the Conference decided that all materials produced by the Local Service Toolbox and Conventions and Events Projects would be World-Board-approved material.
 These service-related informational pamphlets and tools contain practical experience gathered from the Fellowship about how to apply some of the principles contained in NA Fellowship- and Conference-approved material.
 They are usually the result of the Fellowship Issue Discussions or contain a compilation of material already being distributed to the Fellowship upon request, which was the case with the Area Planning Tool.

 All service-related informational pamphlets, whether Conference-approved or World Board-approved, are easily distinguishable from recovery pamphlets by their appearance and should be used by members, groups, and service committees as a resource rather than being read in an NA meeting.
-Before approval and distribution, Service Pamphlets will be sent out to conference participants for a 90-day review-and-input.
+Before approval and distribution, Service Pamphlets and materials produced by the Local Service Toolbox and Convention and Events Projects will be sent out to conference participants for a 90-day review-and-input.
 Service tools, PR material, bulletins, and other material will continue to be developed and approved by the World Board.
 The World Board has long been able to approve bulletins, but these bulletins only had limited distribution to those who knew that they were available.
 The advantage of this approval process for informational pamphlets is that material is made readily available, and can be easily changed or pulled from inventory if there are concerns.